pibeebeks/new_lucid_repo/README.md

 The first url is a web app for the user recommender system and page summarizer.
 The second url is for interesting feeds monitor.

 The API Documentations can be seen in the folders of the systems built.
-The interesting feeds api documentation can be accessed from the web app of the interesting feeds at https://lucidfeeds.herokuapp.com
+The interesting feeds api documentationcan be accessed from the web app of the interesting feeds at https://lucidfeeds.herokuapp.com